streetturtle/awesome-wm-widgets/battery-widget/README.md

  ![Battery Widget](./bat-wid-1.png)
  - a pop-up window, which shows up when you hover over an icon:
  ![Battery Widget](./bat-wid-2.png)
- Alternatively you can use a tooltip:
+ Alternatively you can use a tooltip (check the code):
  ![Battery Widget](./bat-wid-22.png)
  - a pop-up warning message which appears on bottom right corner when battery level is less that 15%:
  ![Battery Widget](./bat-wid-3.png)